Konshisha: Geography

 Konshisha Local Government Area is located on a levelled land in the North East of Benue State lying between longitude 8o 400 East and Latitude 6o551 and 7o 231 North.

-With a total area of 1,673 square kilometers and an average temperature of 28 degrees Celsius, Konshisha LGA is quite large.
+With a total area of 1,673 square kilometres or 646 square miles and an average temperature of 28 degrees Celsius or 82.4 degrees Fahrenheit, Konshisha LGA is quite large.
 Numerous bodies of water, like the Konshisha River and Beraba Lake, are found in the region.
 A number of mountains, including the Selagi and Agila mountains, are also found in the Konshisha LGA's landscape.

 Climate

-Warm weather, with temperatures ranging from 63°F to 90°F, and sporadic extreme weather conditions, are the hallmarks of the season, which is distinguished by rainy and dry seasons.
+Warm weather, with temperatures ranging from 63 °F to 90 °F, and sporadic extreme weather conditions, are the hallmarks of the season, which is distinguished by rainy and dry seasons.

+Konshisha has a tropical savanna climate with a distinct wet season from April to October and a dry season from November to March.
+Annual rainfall typically falls between 1,300 mm and 1,800 mm.